Algorithmology/object-processing-starter/README.md

   - `weighted_ratio`
   - `quick_ratio`

-In addition to providing all of the functionality needed for searching any attribute of the `Person` class, the `objectprocessor` program should be able to save all of the matching records inside of a specified file.
+In addition to providing all the functionality needed for searching any attribute of the `Person` class, the `objectprocessor` program should be able to save all the matching records inside of a specified file.
 The `objectprocessor` program should also included "timing instrumentation" that records the cost associated with various aspects of specified process such as (i) the time needed to read or write the text file, (ii) the time needed to